Tetsuya Yamagami

-Tetsuya Yamagami (山上 徹也, Yamagami Tetsuya) is a Japanese man who has admitted to assassinating Shinzo Abe, the former prime minister of Japan, on 8 July 2022.
+Tetsuya Yamagami (山上 徹也, Yamagami Tetsuya) is a Japanese Navy veteran who assassinated Shinzo Abe, the former prime minister of Japan, on 8 July 2022, in Nara.
 A resident of Nara, he was arrested at the scene of the assassination.
-He was 41 years old, had no prior criminal history, and was unemployed at the time of his arrest.
+At the time of his arrest, he was 41 years old, had no prior criminal history, and was unemployed.
 His criminal trial began in Nara on 28 October 2025.
+Yamagami was sentenced to life imprisonment on 21 January 2026.

 Personal life

 Yamagami was born on 10 September 1980 in Mie Prefecture to affluent parents who ran a local construction business.
 Yamagami's family moved to Higashiosaka.
-Described as quiet and reserved in high school, he wrote in his graduation yearbook that he "didn't have a clue" what he wanted to do in the future.
+Described as quiet and reserved in high school, he nonetheless joined the cheerleading team, which he described as a "manly" endeavor to a friend.

+He wrote in his graduation yearbook that he "didn't have a clue" what he wanted to do in the future.
 Yamagami had been struggling since childhood with the Unification Church (UC), of which his mother had become a member since 1991.
 After the death of his maternal grandfather, his mother inherited ownership of the family properties and family business.
-She had been donating to the UC for more than 100 million yen, and she declared bankruptcy in 2002 when Yamagami was 21 years old.
+She had donated more than 100 million yen to the UC and declared bankruptcy in 2002 when Yamagami was 21 years old.

 Yamagami graduated from Nara Prefectural Koriyama Senior High School in 1998, with plans of becoming a firefighter, but was unable to pass a required test due to his near-sightedness.
-Yamagami did not attend university due to his mother's insistence on donation to find salvation for his ill and suicidal older brother, and instead attended a vocational school with financial support from his uncle Tōichirō, a since-retired lawyer.
+Yamagami did not attend university due to his mother's insistence on earning money for donations to the Unification Church that she believed were necessary to achieve salvation for his ill and suicidal older brother.
+Instead, Yamagami attended a vocational school with financial support from his uncle Tōichirō, a since-retired lawyer.

 Relatives

 Father and older brother

-Yamagami's father graduated from faculty of engineering, Kyoto University in 1970.
+Yamagami's father graduated from Kyoto University's faculty of engineering in 1970.
 He died of suicide by jumping in 1984 when Yamagami was four years old.
-In Yamagami's mother's court testimony, he suffered alcoholic addiction and depression due to work-related issues.
+While testifying in court, Yamagami's mother stated that he suffered alcoholic addiction and depression due to work-related issues.
 Yamagami's older brother, who was about one year older than him and had a longtime struggle with lymphoma which led to him losing eyesight in one eye, was not able to afford medical treatment; he died of suicide in 2015.
 This greatly impacted Yamagami, according to his uncle.
-Yamagami's defense team revealed in court that he made a determination to live his life at least until his brother passed away.
+Yamagami's defense team revealed in court that he made a determination to live his life at least until his brother died.